John-Jaramillo/my-workout/docs/index.md

 ## Summary

 This Android app will allow a user to create an exercise routine by choosing from a list of weight training exercises.
 The user then can keep track of their progress by entering information into an exercise log.
 The app will allow the user to track sets, repetitions, and weight for each exercise.

+## Functionality

+After logging in:

+* User can create an exercise routine by picking from a list of exercises.

+* User will be able to enter information as they complete each exercise.

+* User will be able to pull up stored information so they can track their progress.

 ## Current State of App